Ali-Aldahmani/Order-food/README.md

 invoice including all previously selected items, their quantities, their total prices, delivery costs, VAT (%5) and the total amount.

+The user must respond by typing the integer (1, 2, 3...) for the desired menu item.
+Any invalid entry must be detected and an error message must be displayed requesting a valid value.
+The program reads the user's response and then executes a selection statement.
+Each branch of this selection statement will be a function call.
+Also include a loop that allows the user to repeat the conversion for new input values until he tells the program to make the checkout.
+After checkout, the program must be ended.
+If the user requests an invalid option, the program displays an error message and generates the same menu again.

 To contact personal social: Twitter: @AliAldahmani